martinakraus/security-workshop/Tasks/CSRF-STP-Prevention/01_RenderToken.md

 ## Preperation

 1. Open the application `CSRF-STP-Prevention`
-2. Run `npm i` to install deoendencies
+2. Run `npm i` to install dependencies
-3. To run the application: `node app.js` (Note that for each change you be displayed you need to restart the app)
+3. To run the application: `npm start`

 ## Task: Use the CSRF Token to prevent Cross Site Request Forgery Attacks